3MFConsortium/spec_booleans/3MF Boolean operations.md

 The [section 4.1 Meshes in the core specification](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#41-meshes). defines a \<mesh> element as a basic object shape which is defined by triangles.

-The primary goal of this Boolean extension is to create new model object shapes by applying a sequence of boolean operations (union, subtract and intersect) with mesh objects to a base object.
+The primary goal of this Boolean extension is to create new model object shapes by applying a sequence of boolean operations (union, difference and intersection) with mesh objects to a base object.

 Two target use cases, but not restricted to: